apache/couchdb-ci/README.md

 It intends to cover a range of both operating systems (Linux, macOS, BSD, Windows) and Erlang versions (17.x, 18.x, 19.x, etc.)

-These images are used by [Apache Jenkins CI](https://builds.apache.org/blue/organizations/jenkins/CouchDB/branches/) to build CouchDB with every checkin to `main` or a release branch (*e.g.*, `2.3.0`).

-CouchDB's CI build philosophy is to use Travis (with `kerl`) to validate CouchDB against different Erlang versions, and to use Jenkins to validate CouchDB against different OSes and architectures.
+These images are used by [Apache Jenkins CI](https://ci-couchdb.apache.org/blue/organizations/jenkins/pipelines) to build CouchDB with every checkin to `main`, `3.x`, a release branch (*e.g.*, `2.3.0`), or an open Pull Request.
+CouchDB's CI build philosophy is to validate CouchDB against different Erlang versions with each commit to a Pull Request, and to validate CouchDB against different OSes and architectures on merged commits to `main`, `3.x`, and release branches.
 Where possible, Jenkins also auto-builds convenience binaries or packages.
 The eventual goal is that these auto-built binaries/packages/Docker images will be auto-pushed to our distribution repos for downstream consumption.

 # Supported Configurations (updated 2021-03-11)